Quantitative structure–activity relationship: 3D-QSAR

 The acronym 3D-QSAR or 3-D QSAR refers to the application of force field calculations requiring three-dimensional structures of a given set of small molecules with known activities (training set).
 The training set needs to be superimposed (aligned) by either experimental data (e.g. based on ligand-protein crystallography) or molecule superimposition software.
 It uses computed potentials, e.g. the Lennard-Jones potential, rather than experimental constants and is concerned with the overall molecule rather than a single substituent.
 The first 3-D QSAR was named Comparative Molecular Field Analysis (CoMFA) by Cramer et al. It examined the steric fields (shape of the molecule) and the electrostatic fields which were correlated by means of partial least squares regression (PLS).

 The created data space is then usually reduced by a following feature extraction (see also dimensionality reduction).
 The following learning method can be any of the already mentioned machine learning methods, e.g. support vector machines.
 An alternative approach uses multiple-instance learning by encoding molecules as sets of data instances, each of which represents a possible molecular conformation.
 A label or response is assigned to each set corresponding to the activity of the molecule, which is assumed to be determined by at least one instance in the set (i.e. some conformation of the molecule).

 On June 18, 2011 the Comparative Molecular Field Analysis (CoMFA) patent has dropped any restriction on the use of GRID and partial least-squares (PLS) technologies.

 Chemical descriptor based

 In this approach, descriptors quantifying various electronic, geometric, or steric properties of a molecule are computed and used to develop a QSAR.
 This approach is different from the fragment (or group contribution) approach in that the descriptors are computed for the system as whole rather than from the properties of individual fragments.
 This approach is different from the 3D-QSAR approach in that the descriptors are computed from scalar quantities (e.g., energies, geometric parameters) rather than from 3D fields.

 An example of this approach is the QSARs developed for olefin polymerization by half sandwich compounds.

+String based

+It has been shown that activity prediction is even possible based purely on the SMILES string.

+Graph based

+Similarly to string-based methods, the molecular graph can directly be used as input for QSAR models, but usually yield inferior performance compared to descriptor-based QSAR models.

+q-RASAR

+QSAR has been merged with the similarity-based read-across technique to develop a new field of q-RASAR.
+The DTC Laboratory at Jadavpur University has developed this hybrid method and the details are available at their laboratory page.
+Recently, the q-RASAR framework has been improved by its integration with the ARKA descriptors in QSAR.